helidon-io/helidon/docs/mp/telemetry.md

 When `telemetry.span.includes-response-write` is `false`, Helidon ends the span before serializing the response entity, preserving the behavior of earlier Helidon 4 releases.
-When it is `true`, Helidon ends the span after response serialization and encoding, when the last byte has been buffered for writing to the socket.
+When it is `true`, Helidon ends the span after response serialization and encoding have populated Helidon's response stream and Jersey has finished processing the response.
 Helidon propagates the automatic span to the thread which processes the response, including asynchronous JAX-RS responses.
 The span remains current during response filtering and entity materialization, so spans started by writer interceptors, message-body writers, or streaming output are children of the automatic span.
 If response processing or writing fails, Helidon records the available failure and ends the automatic span when Jersey finishes processing the failed request.
 An application exception which Jersey successfully maps to a response is not itself treated as a response-writing failure; the resulting HTTP status determines the automatic span status.
 This setting is deprecated for removal in a future major release.

 For `telemetry.span.includes-response-write`, `true` measures the server-side work of preparing the response.
-It does not measure network delivery or wait for the client to receive or acknowledge the response.
+It does not measure the later WebServer socket commit, network delivery, or wait for the client to receive or acknowledge the response.
+A downstream transport failure after JAX-RS processing has finished might therefore not be recorded on the span, but it cannot leave the span unfinished.

 ### OpenTelemetry Java Agent